vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

     and their importance
 -   Explain configuration for different environments and why it is important
--   Use the CF CLI commands to manage routes for an application
+-   Use CLI commands to manage routes for an application
 -   Describe the steps of an automated Continuous Integration build

 ## Get started

-1. Check out the [Routing](https://docs.google.com/presentation/d/1pAL1pL-KtQT4RUiAE4DdeFedzW-9U1V9Joq2hiukzho/present#slide=id.gb53c81140d_0_51)
+1. Review the
+    [Routing](https://docs.google.com/presentation/d/1pAL1pL-KtQT4RUiAE4DdeFedzW-9U1V9Joq2hiukzho/present#slide=id.gb53c81140d_0_51)
     slides.